kostaman/LED_Matrix-1/README.md

 ## Mapping
 Multiplex mapping is handled by the receiver card, however pixel mapping is handled by application logic.
 Currently the trigger programs do not bother with this.
 A little piece exists in Matrix.h and Matrix.cpp for supporting this with the map virtual method.
 Note that is only used in set_pixel not in set_pixel_raw.
 (Raw is used by network.cpp)

+This is kind of important for CC based panels which need a lot of serial bandwdith for high quality and refresh.
+One simple way to get this is to use multiple IO connectors provided by the receiver card.
+This causes the panels to be mapped vertically inside of horizontally, which is easily correct with a couple lines of code.

+Other applications also likely exist which may want this.
+Nice thing here is you are free to use as much processing power as you want.
+You can run this on a computer if you need more.
+So you can be pretty lazy potentially.
+The receiver card will if nothing else continue to show the last frame it got without any issues.